The Sounds and Rhythms Of French

 Prerequisite: FRIT-F 250 or FRIT-F 265 or appropriate placement test score

-(1) To discover the nature of sounds (phonetics) and sound systems (phonology), including how they differ between dialects of French;
+(1) To discover the nature of sounds (phonetics) and sound systems (phonology), including how they differ between dialects of French, how they've changed in the recent past, and how they adapt to different speech styles;

-(2) To improve students’ pronunciation accuracy and oral fluency through a combination of practice, perceptual and articulatory training, and acoustic analysis;
+(2) To improve students’ pronunciation accuracy and oral fluency through a combination of hearing practice, articulatory training, and acoustic analysis;

 Students choose one of two drill sections and attend drill plus lecture.
 The course meets four times weekly: two lectures with the professor, and two practice sessions with an associate instructor.
 All components of the course are taught in French.